linux-system-roles/mssql/README.md

 Optional: You can use this variable if you don't want the role to generate a keytab file and instead want to pass a pre-created keytab file to mssql-server.

 A keytab file must be pre-created on AD Server as per [Tutorial: Use Active Directory authentication with SQL Server on Linux](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-active-directory-authentication?view=sql-server-ver16).
 You must ensure that the keytab file is created for the managed node's hostname and for the user provided with the `mssql_ad_sql_user_name` variable.

+Note that kerberos ticket is not required when the role uses keytab, therefore when you set `mssql_ad_keytab_file: false` you can also set `mssql_ad_obtain_kerberos: false`.

 For an example playbook, see [Configuring AD integration with a pre-created keytab file](#configuring-ad-integration-with-a-pre-created-keytab-file).